Hymdell/Hymdell/README.md

   <h3 align="center"> A student from Brazil </h3>

 - 🔭 Working on personal projects to learn and improve
-- 🌱 Studying Java,Dart/Flutter and SQL
+- 🌱 Studying Java,Dart/Flutter and MySQL/SQL
 - 📫 How to reach me: cristopherpiussi@gmail.com

 <div align="center">